fa-alvarez/python-examples/README.md

 function combines both dictionaries into one, with each friend listed only once, and the number of guests from Rory's dictionary taking precedence, if a name is included in both dictionaries.
 Then it prints the resulting dictionary.

+### count_letters.py
+The count_letters function counts the frequency of letters in the input string.
+Only letters are counted, not blank spaces, numbers, or punctuation.
+Upper case are considered the same as lower case.
+For example, count_letters("This is a sentence.") should return {'t': 2, 'h': 1, 'i': 2, 's': 3, 'a': 1, 'e': 3, 'n': 2, 'c': 1}.